 Skip to main content

-Soniya Gandhi, MD, Infectious Disease, Los Angeles, CA, Marina Del Rey Hospital
+Soniya Gandhi, MD, Infectious Disease, Los Angeles, CA

 Summary

 • Dr. Soniya Gandhi, MD is an infectious disease specialist in Los Angeles, California.
-She is currently licensed to practice medicine in California, New York, and Hawaii.
-She is affiliated with Marina Del Rey Hospital and is an Assistant Professor at University of California Los Angeles David Geffen SOM.
+She is currently licensed to practice medicine in California and New York.
+She is an Assistant Professor at University of California Los Angeles David.

 Education & Training